lbl-srg/BuildingsPy/doc/source/install.rst

 Install and Uninstall BuildingsPy
 =================================

-To install the *buildingspy* module, install
+To install the *BuildingsPy* module, install
 `pip <https://pip.pypa.io/en/latest/>`_ and run from a console

 .. parsed-literal::